-Neak Pean – The Mystical Island Temple
+Neak Poan – The Mystical Island Temple

 Constructed during the era of king Jayavarman VII (reign 1181-1218 AD), Neak Pean (or Neak Poun) is one of the most mysterious, and unique temples, of the Angkorian Empire.
 Located on a man-made island at the center of a massive baray (lake), hidden amongst the dense woods is a very special Buddhist temple.
 Rising from a double circular lotus-styled base, the central shrine sits at the center of a large basin with a further four smaller shrines that join this basin with smaller basins at each cardinal point.